Is DUI a Criminal Offense in Washington State? Current Washington State DUI laws

 What Can Happen if You Break Current DUI Laws?

 When you are arrested for breaking Washington DUI laws, you can face multiple penalties from different areas.
 These include:

 - DOL penalties

-The above hearing is carried out independent of any criminal charges you’re facing.
+The above hearing is carried out independent of any criminal charges for violation of the laws you’re facing.
 For those, you’ll attend a separate court hearing to determine conviction and punishment.

 If you’re convicted in court, there are a number of possible punishments.
 For instance, you could face the following if your BAC is .15% or under:

 - Anywhere from 1 to 364 days in jail